 ...but what does zero waste mean?

-For NC State's Waste Reduction & Recycling, zero waste is defined as sending nothing to the landfill.
-Instead, WRR focuses first on source reduction, followed by reuse, composting, and then recycling.
+For NC State's Waste Reduction & Recycling, zero waste can be defined as sending nothing to the landfill.
+However, it is also about creating "no" waste.
+For this reason, WRR focuses first on source reduction, followed by reuse, composting, and then recycling.

 We are halfway there.